 I was born into a Cuban family and grew up in Miami, Florida.
 The majority of my teen years were spent running cross-country while I attended high school.

-Hello my name is Andrés Mario de Varona.
-I was born in Miami, FL in 1996 to a Cuban family.
-After attending a Jesuit high school I went to college at Indiana University, in Bloomington.
-Like most people who go to college, I was unsure of what to study.
-Being interested in images and writing, and pressured to take a more practical approach, I thought I'd be a journalist.
-Though I was quick to realize that I didn't want to take pictures, but instead create them.
-Little by little I've learned how to speak a language true to myself.
-It was my mother's passing that helped me discover this, and it's what galvanized me into wanting to know more about who I am and what I can express.
+Wanting to leave Miami and start a new slate, I went to Bloomington.
+Like most people who go to college, I was unsure what to study.
+Being interested in images and writing, and pressured to take a more practical approach, I pursued journalism.
+However, I realized that I didn't want to take pictures, but instead create them.
+Little by little I've learned to speak a language true to myself.
+My mother's passing helped me discover this, and it galvanized my need to know more about who I am and what I can express.

-As I connect my feelings about these people and places: arenas, trials, battles, I've begun to realize it reflects my own life.
-At the moment, I feel the camera is a tool for me to measure cycles of indignation and of healing, as well as our growth as human beings, and as a way to record victories.
+The camera is my tool to measure cycles of indignation and of healing, as well as our growth as human beings, and as a way to record victories.